This short service will take the form of music from the organ, readings and prayers, themed around Harvest and Celebrating God’s gifts to us.

-Our church will be open from 11am until 4pm on Saturday 28th January.
-This is officially part of the York Residents’ Festival.
+Central Methodist Church is open for visitors on Saturday 25th January from 11am-4pm.
+This is officially part of the York Residents’ Festival weekend.
 The inside of our chapel is usually a wonderful surprise for residents who visit during the festival.

 You’ll be very welcome to pop in and have a look around the chapel; some of us will be around to answer any questions you may have.
 We hope to have a number of organists playing during the day too, so it’s an opportunity to hear what is generally regarded as one of the best organs in the city.